Healthy Homes Assessment Pipitea

 Insulation Pipitea

-Ceiling and underfloor insulation is mandatory in all rental houses as of July 1st, 2019.
-All landlords and property managers have to make sure that the insulation is in line with current quality.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space may need to be replaced or replaced.
+Ceiling and underfloor insulation is a requirement for all rent homes from 1 July 2019.
+Property managers and landlords should ensure that the insulation is up to current standard.
+In certain situations, the current ceiling insulation, or the insulation of the subfloor space might require to be filled with or replaced.

 Learn more about the Healthy Homes insulation quality.